timothymartin76/Likert-Survey-Shiny/README.md

-# Likert-Survey-Shiny
-Shiny app - Likert survey data analysis
+# Shiny app - Likert survey data analysis

 This application was produced using RStudio and Shiny.
 The survey data analysis was performed using R and the Likert package.
 The user can view the aggregated responses, or grouped responses by year or department.